 If you enjoyed this recipe, please leave us a rating or a comment.
 It helps other wonderful people connect with our food.

 - water to cover

-Place cashews in bowl and soak for at least one hour, no more than four hours.
+- Place cashews in a bowl and soak for at least one hour, no more than four hours.
 Drain cashews and spread on a towel to remove excess moisture

-Place cashews and salt in blender or food processor, whirl on low for 8-10 minutes until creamy
+- Place cashews and salt in blender or food processor, whirl on low for 8-10 minutes until creamy

-Slowly drizzle in oil until you reach desired consistency, add additional seasonings as you prefer
+- Slowly drizzle in oil until you reach desired consistency, add additional seasonings as you prefer.

 - If you over-smoke the cashews, you can add additional soaked cashews during the blending stage to bring down the overall strength